Police Information Checks

 I applied for my Check quite late, and won't have it in time for the above dates.
 What should I do?

-Bring your Check into our office, EDT 230, as soon as you have received it.
-You must have the Check 'in-hand', and have shown it to our office, prior to the start of your Fall semester field experience.
+Email our Field Team at email@example.com to alert them to your late ePIC submission.
 We should see your Check by the 400 or 500-level course drop deadlines, so that we can be sure you are able to proceed into your Field Experience semester before decisions regarding course registration have to be made.
 If you will not make that date, please contact your Field Advisors per their contact information below.

 I don't have my Check yet, but I do have my receipt - does that work?